1. Limitation creates focus

 4. Take a stand

 If you can’t change the chairs, take them away altogether.
 Make the meeting a standing meeting.
 For meetings of 30 minutes or less, get together around a white board or a bar table (if you have one in your office that is, we are not suggesting you go to a bar).
 Take away the chairs and you’ll get through the agenda in a focused and efficient manner.

 If a longer meeting becomes in danger of dragging out - use the same strategy - get people up and on their feet.
 One way to do this is to suggest a quick break and a remove the chairs while people are out of the room.
 Creative energy will rise and everyone will be more invested in getting the meeting to its conclusion if they are standing up.

 Taking five to ten minutes at the beginning of a meeting for people to read background material can actually make the meeting more efficient.
 This way, time is not wasted getting participants on the same page or filling in the gaps for those who were not able to prepare.

-Read our guidelines for creating effective meeting agendas and download our simple agenda template
+Read our guidelines for creating effective meeting agendas and download our simple agenda template.

 Another way to make your meetings more efficient is to move to a digital meeting solution.
 First Agenda’s digital meeting solution optimizes the administration of meetings and streamlines meeting preparation.
-It is already used by more than 30,000 professionals.